deejdeej/MaineMesh-Meshcore/observer/README.md

 Within Meshmapper we've established a state wide region BGR (Bangor) to allow monitoring of all traffic within the state.
 If you choose to setup a Meshcore observer, please set the region to BGR to help us out!

+## Naming Convention
+We are encouraging the naming convention of Region-Role-Number.

+Examples:

+BGR-Observer-1

+NHZ-Observer-1

 ## Configuration

-To setup an observer, follow the directions on the [Meshmapper Observer Setup](https://wiki.meshmapper.net/mqtt-main/) site using one of the observer methods described there.
+Follow the directions on the [Meshmapper Observer Setup](https://wiki.meshmapper.net/mqtt-main/) site using one of the observer methods described there.

 Set the IATA region to BGR
 ```